In this month's review, I discuss:

 So how's the progress?

-Well, it’s been fairly decent.
+Well, it's been pretty decent.
 I was pleased to see a handful of my pages ranking on page 1 or 2 of Google already.

 Generally, it takes anywhere from a few weeks to over a year for content to rank well on Google.